 The first hurdle to get through is the impression that Gartner is not just some fashion magazine but that they are a “research entity.”

 They aren’t, and I prove it in the book.
 Being a research entity means that you follow the well-established rules of research.
 Gartner follows no research rules.
 That should be the first hint.

 - A real research entity does not employ cheesy sales tactics to raise money.
 It does not promise improvements in the Magic Quadrant in return for purchasing “advisory services.”

-- A real research entity does not over-promise use cheesy and extortionist tactics to make money.
-(The over the practices of the top sales of Gartner are covered in my article Gartner and Scientology.)
+- A real research entity that does not over-promise uses cheesy and extortionist tactics to make money.
+(The over the practices of Gartner’s top sales are covered in my article Gartner and Scientology.)

 The Epidemic of Fake Research Entities

 I have analyzed the research output from many entities.
 I have never seen a real research entity behave the way that Gartner does in this regard.